 Both the spatial pattern similarity and the high temporal correlation of cEOFs computed at 50 hPa and 200 hPa suggest that these are, to a large extent, modes of joint variability.
 This motivates the decision of performing cEOF jointly between levels.
 Therefore cEOFs were computed using data from both levels at the same time.
 In that sense each cEOF has a spatial component that depends on longitude, latitude and level, and a temporal component that depends only on time.

+Because we are computing the cEOFs of zonal anomalies and not temporal anomalies, the cEOFs need to account for the time-mean zonal anomalies.
+These will tend to be represented by the leading cEOF, which therefore will have a non-zero temporal mean.

 As mentioned before, the choice of phases is arbitrary and equally valid.
 But to make the interpretation easier, we chose the phase of each cEOF so that either the 0º cEOF or the 90º cEOF is aligned with meaningful variables in our analysis.
 This procedure does not create spurious correlations, it only takes an existing relationship and aligns it with a specific phase.

-Preliminary analysis showed that the first cEOF was closely related to the zonal wave 1 of TOC and the second cEOF was closely related to ENSO.
-Therefore, we chose the phase of cEOF1 so that the time series corresponding to the 0º cEOF1 has the maximum correlation with the zonal wave 1 of TOC between 75°S and 45°S. Similarly, we chose the phase of cEOF2 so that the coefficient of determination between the ONI and the 0º cEOF2 is minimised, which also nearly maximises the correlation with the 90º cEOF2.
+Preliminary analysis showed that the first cEOF was closely related to the zonal wave 1 of TCO and the second cEOF was closely related to ENSO.
+Therefore, we chose the phase of cEOF1 so that the time series corresponding to the 0º cEOF1 has the maximum correlation with the zonal wave 1 of TCO between 75°S and 45°S. Similarly, we chose the phase of cEOF2 so that the coefficient of determination between the ONI and the 0º cEOF2 is minimised, which also nearly maximises the correlation with the 90º cEOF2.

 In Section 3.6 we show regressions of precipitation and temperature associated with intermediate phases.
 For those plots, we rotated the cEOFs by 1/4 wavelength by multiplying the complex time series by cosπ4+isinπ4 and computing the regression on those rotated timeseries.